Manu Chandaria

 Manilal Premchand Chandaria OBE CBS EBS (born 1 March 1929) is a Kenyan businessman of Indian descent who was born in Nairobi.
-He is a senior member of the Comcraft Group of Companies, a billion dollar enterprise that has a presence in over 40 countries, and is on the boards of several prominent East African companies.
+He is a senior member of the Comcraft Group of Companies, that trades in about 40 countries, and is on the boards of several prominent East African companies.
 He has won several awards in East Africa and internationally in recognition of his entrepreneurial endeavours and is also a noted philanthropist.
 In 2003, Chandaria was awarded the Order of the British Empire (OBE) by Queen Elizabeth II.
 In December of the same year, he was awarded the Elder of the Burning Spear by former president Mwai Kibaki, one of the highest civilian honours in Kenya.
 He has been hailed as "one of Kenya's leading industrialists".

 Early life

 Chandaria's father, an Indian merchant from Saurashtra, Gujarat, moved to Kenya in 1915 to start a provisions shop along Biashara street in Nairobi.
 He, Chandaria, grew up in the Ngara area of Nairobi in a house that was home to three other families, where he assisted his father in the shop.
 Chandaria has conceded that while he, "wasn't born with a silver spoon in my mouth, there were at least spoons in the house."